 Milken Institute School of Public Health faculty research around health communication includes geriatric education, school-based violence prevention and surveillance of HIV-1 drug resistance in North America.

 Professionals in health communication may work closely with the media, responding to their reporting of health matters, communicating risk and confirming or rectifying stories.
 They may also design campaigns around a myriad of topics, including school-based health initiatives, anti-tobacco programs, violence prevention and health disparities in minority populations.

 Health communication professionals may work in private consulting firms, research institutes, wellness centers and large government agencies, such as the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services.

 Career paths for professionals in health communication may include the following:

 Graph illustrates the May 2015 median annual wages for occupations, according to the Bureau of Labor Statistics .
 Salaries are included for marketing analyst ($62,150), communications and advocacy officer ($59,430), agriculture and food scientist ($62,470), anthropologist ($61,220), health psychologist ($72,580) and sociologist ($73,760).

-Employment of marketing specialists is estimated to grow by 9 percent from 2014 to 2024, which is faster than the average growth rate for all occupations1.
+Employment of advertising, promotions and marketing managers is estimated to grow by 10 percent from 2016 to 2026, which is faster than the average growth rate for all occupations1.
 The rising need for marketing professionals in health-related fields is due to the evolution of social media, advancements in technology, and increased efforts to improve individual and community health and promote healthy behaviors.